Table of Contents:

 We all grow up in education systems that are very individualistic: my grades, my college place, so there’s always a tendency to think, “I have to get ahead.”
 But actually, what makes people successful is each other.
 It’s you coming to me with an idea and my thinking, “that’s interesting” or “what about this” or “I know somebody you should talk to” or “Oh, go and look at this product, that might give you some ideas”.

-If you can build an environment in which people really want to help each other, full of people who are generous you will do infinitely better than creating something kind of Olympic sport within the company.
+If you can build an environment in which people really want to help each other, full of people who are generous, you will do infinitely better than creating something kind of Olympic sport within the company.
 And quite where this idea that if we all competed against each other we’d all do better came from, I don’t know.
 It’s definitely not Darwin.

 HOFFMAN: I totally agree and I actually think one of the key things that companies do at scale in order to try to set against this because there’s always that kind of the “how do I win” this kind of a culture is to say that part of the dialogue in performance reviews and culture and compensation is: how did you help other people and in particular how did you help other people outside of the specific team you’re in.
-And I think that’s actually I’m really glad to I asked you that question because I think that what you just said is super critical.
+And I think that’s actually I’m really glad I asked you that question because I think that what you just said is super critical.

 HEFFERNAN: Well it’s really interesting.
-I remember speaking at a conference and on this subject in the Q&A someone said well you know how would you find people like that when you’re interviewing them for jobs.
+I remember speaking at a conference and on this subject in the Q&A someone said well you know how you would find people like that when you’re interviewing them for jobs.
 And I said, well I’d ask them who helped them in their career because you know if they can’t remember anybody.
 That’s a pretty bad sign you know.
 Anyway, the next person speaking at this conference was the chief technology officer from somewhere.
 And in his Q&A somebody asked him who helped you in the course of your career.
 And he couldn’t think of anybody.
 And there was this sort of stunned, horrified silence.
 You know, and the truth is that all of us I’m sure this is true of you too, all of us got help from so many people.
 And you can’t remember one of them?
-And of course, actually, singing the praises of people who’ve helped you is absolutely joyous task.
+And of course, actually, singing the praises of people who’ve helped you is an absolutely joyous task.

-HOFFMAN: Some people mistake grit for sheer persistence.
+REID: Some people mistake grit for sheer persistence.
 Charging up the same hill, again and again.
 But that’s not quite what I mean by the word “grit.”
 The sort of grit you need to scale a business is less reliant on brute force.
 It’s actually one part determination, one part ingenuity, and one part laziness.
 Yes, laziness.

 You want to conserve your energy.
 You want to minimize friction and find the most effective, most efficient way forward.
 You might actually have more grit if you treat your energy as a precious commodity.
 So forget the tired cliché of running a marathon.
 You want to be more like Indiana Jones, somersaulting under blades, racing a few steps ahead of a rolling boulder and swinging your whip until you reach your holy grail.